Accounting Changes and Error Corrections

 Reporting Approach

-When the errors’ effect on the financial statements cannot be determined without a prolonged investigation (or the preparation of and auditing of the restated financial statements will simply take a longer period of time due to the nature of the errors), the issuance of the restated financial statements and auditor’s report will necessarily be delayed.
+When the errors’ effect on the financial statements cannot be determined without a prolonged investigation (or the preparation, and auditing, of the restated financial statements will simply take a longer period of time due to the nature of the errors), the issuance of the restated financial statements and auditor’s report will necessarily be delayed.
 In some cases, the process may cause an SEC registrant to fall behind on its periodic reports.
 Questions often arise about the filing approach in this situation, particularly whether each “missing” periodic report should be filed, or a comprehensive report on Form 10-K can be filed (i.e., a Super Form 10-K).
-The Financial Reporting Manual of the SEC’s Division of Corporation Finance contains the following guidance (see 1320.4) SEC registrants may wish to consider if they become delinquent in their filings (whether due to restatements or otherwise):
+The Financial Reporting Manual of the SEC’s Division of Corporation Finance contains the following guidance that SEC registrants may consider if they become delinquent in their filings (whether due to restatements or otherwise):

 In these situations, management should work closely with its securities counsel and auditors and may need to discuss its approach with the SEC staff, stock exchanges, or other regulatory agencies about the measures to be taken given the facts and circumstances.